AckedStudios/Alpha-Omega-Plus/SCALAR_FIELD_TECHNICAL.md

 ✅ Summary of Project Evolution
 AΩ+ transitions AI from stochastic prediction to grounded, symmetric evolution.
 By anchoring statistical sampling to field stability, we provide a mathematical and engineering bridge between relativistic field theory and neural inference.

+14. Disclaimer
+The AΩ+ framework is an experimental research proposal.
+While the mathematical foundations are derived from relativistic field theory, its application to neural architectures requires careful hyperparameter tuning.
+It is intended for research purposes and to foster a deeper dialogue between theoretical physics and machine learning.